molisemahasele/machine_learning_app/README.md

     Implement additional classification algorithms for comparison.
     Enhance visualizations and interactivity within the app.

 Feel free to contribute, report issues, or suggest enhancements.
-Pull requests are welcome!
+Pull requests are welcome